hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 ```

 ### Steps to debug if the pods are in "ContainerCreating" state
-* Identify the pod which is "ContainerCreating" state
+* Identify the pod which is in "ContainerCreating" state
 ```markdown
 $ kubectl get pods --all-namespaces -o wide
 NAMESPACE     NAME                                                             READY   STATUS              RESTARTS   AGE    IP               NODE                                     NOMINATED NODE   READINESS GATES